About Bernie Leddy

 Two operations later, he returned to martial training, but decided to go in a different direction and began studying under different teachers and systems to find another “path”.
 Unsatisfied, he then looked at his native Irish culture, where he found the martial art of Bataireacht or Irish Stick Fighting.

 He studied under Glen Doyle, one of the last hereditary stick fighter in the world and was fortunate enough to be become an instructor.
-He currently heads the Europe section of the Doyle family style and runs a school in his native Ireland.
-He promotes Irish Stick Fighting and does coaching courses and introduction courses worldwide.
+He is currently the Chieftain and head of the Doyle system worldwide and runs a school in his native Ireland.
+He promotes Irish Stick Fighting and does teaching and coaching courses worldwide.

 Doyle Irish Stick Fighting is a devastatingly effective two-handed combative system developed by the Doyle family in Ireland.
 This system was brought to Canada via a Doyle who settled in the rough and tumble landscape of the Atlantic’s Newfoundland coast.